lapets/parts/README.rst

     >>> list(parts2([1,2,3,4,5,6,7], number=3, length=2))
     Traceback (most recent call last):
       ...
-    PartsError: 'List cannot be split into 3 parts each of length 2.'
+    ValueError: list cannot be split into 3 parts each of length 2